-Some things never change… and that’s a good thing.
-We came across an article written 19 years ago featuring our agency.
+Some things (like the importance of quality service) never change… and that’s a good thing.
+We came across an article written 19 years ago featuring our agency’s dedication to quality service.
 All of our “Secrets to Success” still ring true, and our clients are certainly happy for our expertise and longevity.

 The article mentioned several keys to which the Somers Agency (including City Building Owners Insurance Program) can attribute its success.
 The first of which, Stu Cohen, founder of the City Building Owners Insurance Program, is quoted as saying, “You need to know the strengths and weaknesses of your companies and their products… By choice, we don’t write every type of insurance there is.”
 This is a surefire way to tell if your agent or broker knows his field.
 Stu focuses on a few areas of expertise so he can confidently offer his clients the best options for protection.